c00rni/c00rni.github.io/_posts/2020-08-12-HackTheBox-SneakyMailer-Walkthough.md

 rpassword=^(#J@SkFv2[%KhIxKk(Ju`hqcHl<:Ht
 ```

-I used evolution email client to connect to the mail server as Paul.
-He has sent 2 mail, the first one asked the user low to install and test packages through pypi and exposed users credentials.
+To connect to the database and see the emails of the user I used evolution wich is a email client.
+Paul has sent 2 mails.
+The first one asked `low` user to intall and test pakages through pypi and the second exposed `developer` user credentials.

 ![password_reset_mail.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/9bb834cf2b324cce84e14d77378c9161.png)

-I failed to SSH with developer:m^AsY7vTKVT+dV1{WOU%@NaHkUAId3]C credentials but successfully logged into FTP.
+I failed to SSH with `developer:m^AsY7vTKVT+dV1{WOU%@NaHkUAId3]C` credentials but successfully logged into FTP.
 Developer has access to `dev` directory and could upload php files.
 I modified my hosts file again and add the subdomain `dev.sneeakycorp`.